mannykao/Multilevel-Wasserstein-Means/README.md

 This is a Python 2 implementation of MWM and MWMS algorithms of Multilevel Clustering via Wasserstein Means (N. Ho, X. Nguyen, M. Yurochkin, H. Bui, V. Huynh, D. Phung); plus implementation of Algorithms 1, 2 and 3 of Fast Computation of Wasserstein Barycenters (M. Cuturi, A. Doucet).
 Code written by Mikhail Yurochkin.

 mck 3/2/2023 - I converted the code to python 3 and updated the scikit-learn API changes to KMeans to remove warnings.
+To suppress memory leak warning with MKL 'set OMP_NUM_THREADS=1'.

 ## Overview